1 Getting Started

 install.packages("devtools")

-Then install the EcoData package via
+Then you can use the devtools::install_github function to install the EcoData package via

 devtools::install_github(repo = "TheoreticalEcology/EcoData",